Application Process for New First-Year Students

 Invitations to the Honors College are extended to new first-year students who demonstrate exceptional academic ability and promise.
 Students' applications are carefully evaluated on the basis of academic achievement in high school, rigor of high school program, application essays, letters of recommendation, participation in extracurricular activities, and standardized test scores.
 There is no minimum SAT/ACT score or GPA required, although most successful applicants are among the highest-achieving students in these categories.
 The Honors College welcomes a nationally and internationally diverse group of students each year.
 There is no quota for in-state versus out-of-state students.

-Once students are admitted to the Honors College in late January, students are asked which living-learning program captures their interest.
+After students are invited to the Honors College, they are asked which living-learning programs capture their interest.
 The seven living-learning programs include: Advanced Cybersecurity Experience for Students (ACES), Design Cultures & Creativity (DCC), Entrepreneurship and Innovation (EIP), Gemstone (GEMS), Honors Humanities (HH), Integrated Life Sciences (ILS), and University Honors (UH).

 In addition to participating in a living-learning program, honors students may wish to participate in a departmental honors program in their academic major.
 Students must apply to most departmental honors programs in the sophomore or junior year.